Helpful handouts for pet adopters, owners & educators

 If your cat is sensitive to having her nails trimmed, work on making good associations to having her feet messed with, by gently petting her legs and paws while giving her a treat.
 Build up to her tolerating her paws being handled.
 From there you can start to trim her nails, doing one nail at a time and then giving her a treat.
 Build up to doing all her nails on one foot and then all four feet.
 Don’t push to do all four at once or you’ll both have only negative memories of claw clippers.
 If at any time she does have an issue with her nails being trimmed, you have gone too fast.

 We strongly discourage cat owners from having their cats declawed.
 Scratching is a natural behavior and instinct for cats and can be directed to appropriate items, such as a cat scratching post.
+Plus, this procedure causes unnecessary pain, often for the rest of the cat’s life.
+Scratching is an important means of visual and olfactory communication and an important aspect of feline welfare.
 Without the ability to claw, your cat may develop behavior problems that you have not previously experienced.
-However, if you feel that you must either declaw or give up your cat, we would rather see your cat stay in your home and be your lifelong companion.